jbx-protocol/juice-docs-v2/docs/api/contracts/jbsingletokenpaymentterminalstore/read/-_currenttotaloverflowof.md

     _Internal references:_

     * [`terminalsOf`](/api/contracts/jbdirectory/read/terminalsof.md)
-2. Create references where the total balance across all terminals is be stored in terms of ETH.
+2. Create a reference where the total balance across all terminals is be stored in terms of ETH.

     ```
     // Keep a reference to the ETH overflow across all terminals, as a fixed point number with 18 decimals.